-She is a driven child.
-She really wanted to go, picked up the phone, and called everyone in her family.
+She is a driven child and really wanted to go.
+She picked up the phone and called everyone in her family.
 They know how passionate she is and how hard she works and they rewarded her for it!

 She raised hers through personal donations from family and friends

 We were able to obtain 100% family donations.

 We sent a letter to friends and family and ended up raising all of the money needed to go to the Lone Star Leadership Academy.

 After my son was nominated we started off by asking family and friends for donations to allow him to attend the camp.
 We asked local business owners to help sponsor him.
 We also held a very successful car wash at our local O'Reilly's with the help of some of his track and football team members.